Image from Wyrmshadow

 - Makama - Text by M. Alan Kazlev

-House Stevens world; part of the Mutual Progress Alliance
+House Stevens system; part of the Mutual Progress Alliance.

 - Makintairas - Text by M. Alan Kazlev